will-abb/org-aws-iam-role/README.md

 # IAM Role Viewer for Emacs

-`iam-role.el` is an Emacs package for inspecting AWS IAM roles, viewing policy documents, and running basic permission simulations.
+`iam-role.el` is an Emacs package for inspecting AWS IAM roles and viewing its policy documents.
 It renders all role data—including trust policies, permissions boundaries, and all associated policies (AWS managed, customer managed, and inline)—in an Org-mode buffer using AWS CLI under the hood.

 ⚠️ **Warning**: None of the AWS CLI calls are executed in parallel, so you will have to wait around a second per policy.
-For a with 40 policies, loading may take more than 30 seconds.
+For a role with 40 policies, loading may take more than 30 seconds.

 ---